samuelbauta/samuelbauta/README.md

 </br>

 I am passionate about coding, open-source, and innovation.
 Always learning and exploring new technologies.
-Currently started learning of Cloud Computing & AI, with a keen interest in applying these technologies to solve real-world problems.
+Currently learning Cloud Computing & AI, with a keen interest in applying these technologies to solve real-world problems.
 I thrive in collaborative environments and enjoy contributing

 </br>